Fraud

 Under $1M: Use your processor's built-in tools.
 Stripe Radar is fine.
 Don't buy anything else yet.

-$1M-$10M: If you want to outsource the decision, look at Signifyd, Forter, or Riskified (chargeback guarantees).
-Test their guarantee model on a segment before going all-in.
+$1M-$10M: If you want to outsource the decision, look at Signifyd or Riskified (chargeback guarantees) or Forter (decisions only, no guarantee by default).
+Test a guarantee model on a segment before going all-in.
 If you want control, look at Kount or Sift.
 If account-level fraud (ATO, onboarding) is your problem, look at Sardine.

 Over $10M: Layer tools.
 Consider Sardine for device/behavior alongside a transaction scoring tool.